-- Keep local Apps or Forced shutdown can cause data inconsistencies or corruption. - Do not stop RMS while RMS is running.
+- Leaving the applications running after stopping RMS or using a forced shutdown can cause data inconsistencies or corruption. - Do not stop RMS while RMS is running.
 Heartbeats between nodes are interrupted and the node where RMS is stopped may be forcibly shut down. - ► Click the Ok button to initiate the shutdown with your selections.